 During the lunch, the newlyweds go from table to table so that people can toast them.
 They’re supposed have a drink at every table.
 When the newlyweds were going from table to table they offered cigarettes and candy, the guests would welcome them with a drink but also with some kind of forfeits to perform.
 One consisted in her slipping a raw egg in his pants by the bottom of one leg and "climb it up" along his leg, "climb it down" along the other leg and take it out from the bottom of the other leg.

 At the end of the lunch, people left the same way you do when you go to a restaurant, I mean they didn’t go to bid the newlyweds goodbye, they just left.

 The bridal bed had been specially arranged by "someone" (in this case it was the groom’s mom).
 Some candies and coins (I don’t remember if there was anything else – no lotus seeds for sure) had been spread on their bed to represent happiness and good fortune wished to the newlyweds.
 They were not just scattered, they were placed (if not following some pattern) prettily on the bedspread.

 Thanks for sharing Monique.

 This article was posted on Sunday, July 17th, 2011 at 2:32 pm and is filed under China, Chinese, Countries & Cultures, Customs and Traditions, Gift Giving, Holidays Around the World, Languages, Wedding Attire around the World, Wedding Gifts, Weddings, Weddings.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.